 You talk about planting garlic to deter voles, growing rice instead of ornamental grass.
 Do you have any other examples of plants being used in unexpected, new ways?

 I love to plant my bed edges to deter small browsing mammals like rabbits and groundhogs.
 Arugula, Onions, Peppers and potatoes are all great for this.
 Bed edges are a great opportunity to grow edibles because it is easy to plant, easy to water and easy to harvest.

 How do you keep track of your garden?

-Now I have a fabulous Green Conspiracy planner!
+Now I have a fabulous Green Conspiracy journal!
 I actually use Instagram to keep track of a lot through images and short captions as well as facebook.